EDUCATOR RESOURCE: GLOSSARY

 The military forces for the State of Israel.
 In addition to defending the country, the IDF carry out a range of social and economic functions.

-A religious sect that originated in the United States and had about 20,000 members in Germany in 1933.
+A Christian denomination that originated in the United States and had about 20,000 members in Germany in 1933.
 Their religious beliefs did not allow them to swear allegiance to any worldly power, making them enemies in the eyes of the Nazi state.

 Symbol that Jews were forced to wear during the Holocaust so they could be identified as Jews.
 The Germans used the Jewish Badge, often in the form of a yellow Star of David, to harass and isolate the Jews, thereby creating a wide rift between Jews and the rest of the population.